mugithi/blog-isaack-io-on-k8s/app-isaack-io/site/_posts/2017-08-24-Why-Apache-Spark-And-Spark-Architecture.markdown

 ## So, how is Spark implemented?
 Why is it faster than Map Reduce?

-Spark uses the RDD (Reselient Distribute Data) objects that reside in memory.
+At its most basic level, Spark uses the RDD (Reselient Distribute Data) objects that reside in memory.
 Unlike the Map Reduce implementation, a copy of the data always sits in memory rather than having to be read from disk and written to memory in various operations. **Spark is faster than Map Reduce becuase it has an *order* of magnitude lower number of disk operations.**

-- Once the data is loaded in memory, it is immutable in memory.
-Output from Spark Jobs called transforms result in new RDDs being created which in turn become immutable.
+- RDDs are data loaded in memory.
+This data is Immutable.
+When you run a spark job(called a Transformation) against an RDD, the result is a new RDDs.
+This new RDD is also immutable.
 - In case of a node failure, another node with access to the source data will load the data from disk and the data missing from memory is calculated using ASG.
 This works expecially well if the data is in HDFS where multiple nodes will have a copy of the data based on HDFS replication factor.
 - All data blocks do not have to be the same size unlike Hadoop MR where all blocks are a fixed block size
 - The only Disk IO required is: